ember-cli-code-coverage/ember-cli-code-coverage/README.md

   this.namespace = 'api';  // It's important that the passthrough for coverage is before the namespace, otherwise it will be prefixed.
 ```

+## Gotchas

+Currently only works with QUnit.
+PRs wanted to work with Mocha.

 ## Inspiration